Calvin having to get a shot, while his mom hides her face in embarrassment:

 Even funnier in the Anniversary edition, where Watterson mentions that, after that arc, he learned far more about Bats than he'd ever cared to know.

-After Calvin gives Susie dead flower and a hate-mail valentine for Valentine's Day, she's furious.
+After Calvin gives Susie her Valentine, she's furious.

-Susie: So here's a Valentine for you, you jerk! *walking away, smiling* 'A Valentine and flowers!
+Susie: Calvin you baloney brain!
+You sent me a hate-mail Valentine and a crummy bunch of dead flowers!
+So here's a Valentine for you, you insensitive clod! *nails him point blank with a snowball and walks away, smiling* 'A Valentine and flowers!
 He likes me!'

 Calvin, buried in the snow: 'She noticed!
 She likes me!'